VERMONT'S ENVIRONMENT IS CLEAN AND SUSTAINABLE

 Notes on Methodology

-Population values for 2018 are from the U.S. Census Bureau "Population, Population Change, and Estimated Components of Population Change: April 1, 2010 to July 1, 2019 (NST-EST2019-alldata)" tables.
-The 2018 per capita value is derived from the latest VT GHG Emissions Update issued May 2021.
-The data are for calendar year 2018, which is an annual value that was calculated with same complete methodology as the rest of the 1990 - 2017 data, and is the most current complete data that has been published.
-Greenhouse gas emissions calculations are generally based on some sort of activity data (e.g. fuel sales) and fuel specific emissions factors.
-The several year lag in emissions estimates is due to several factors, the main one being the inherent lag time in large federal datasets utilized in the calculations.
+Population values for 2018 and 2019 are from the U.S. Census Bureau, Table 1.
+Annual Estimates of the Resident Population for the United States, Regions, States, and Puerto Rico: April 1, 2010 to July 1, 2019 (NST-EST2019-01) released in December 2019.
+Population values for 2020 are from the U.S. Census Bureu, Annual Estimates of the Resident Population for the United States, Regions, States, District of Columbia, and Puerto Rico: April 1, 2020 to July 1, 2022 (NST-EST2022-POP) released in December 2022.
+The greenhouse gas emissions values that inform the per capita values are taken from the latest VT GHG Emissions Update issued in April 2023.
+The data are reported as annual values that were calculated as a part of the Vermont Greenhouse Gas Emissions Inventory and Forecast (1990 - 2020) report.
+Greenhouse gas emissions calculations are generally based on some measure of activity data (e.g. fuel sales) coupled with process specific emissions factors, however the methodologies vary by inventory sector.
+The several year lag in emissions estimates is due to several factors, the main one being the inherent lag time in large federal datasets utilized in a portion of the calculations.